A comparison between initialization strategies for the infinite hidden Markov model: Conclusions

 Across different simulation experiments, uniform initialization consistently underperforms, failing to recover the correct latent states even when the underlying data are generated from well-separated Gaussian mixtures.
 In contrast, initializations based on $k$-means or partitioning around medoids yield more accurate and stable estimates.
 While Gaussian mixture initialization remains competitive, its performance tends to deteriorate as the feature dimensionality increases or when the assumption of Gaussianity of the data is violated.

 The empirical applications reinforce these findings.
-In the European industrial production dataset, macroeconomic phases are recovered correctly when using $k$-means and pam.
-Similarly, in the Old Faithful geyser data, the two initializations replicate the two-state dynamics.
-These results highlight that initialization is not a mere technical detail, but it directly affects model interpretability and computational efficiency of the infinite hidden Markov model, as is well known in the finite case.
+In the European industrial production dataset, macroeconomic phases are correctly recovered when using $k$-means and pam.
+Similarly, in the financial application, they both correctly identify bull and bear market phases, and provide sound and interpretable state-conditional parameters.